-Swiss law makes a distinction between “bribery” and “granting of an advantage”.
-Both active and passive behaviour are prosecuted (Article 322quinquies and 322sexies SCC).
+Swiss law makes a distinction between “bribery” on one hand and “granting/acceptance of an advantage” on the other hand.
+Regarding the latter category, both active and passive behaviour are criminalised (Articles 322quinquies and 322sexies SCC).

-Unlike bribery, an undue advantage is not connected to a specific act or omission of a bribed public official, but is rather given or accepted in order for the public official to carry out their official duties.
-While the payment of bribes implies an exchange of favours, with undue advantage, the granting of an advantage refers to unjustified favours given or accepted without any concrete consideration in return.
-It includes facilitation payments or undue advantage given with a general view to establishing a positive climate for the future execution of official duties.
+In contrast to bribery, in the latter offences the undue advantage is not connected to a specific act or omission of a bribed public official, but is rather given or accepted in order for the public official to carry out their official duties.
+While the payment of bribes implies an exchange of favours, the offences of granting/acceptance of an advantage cover unjustified favours given or accepted without any concrete consideration in return.
+They include facilitation payments and undue advantages given with a general view to establishing a positive climate for the future execution of official duties.

-Unlike the offence of bribery, the offence of granting an undue advantage is prosecuted neither with regard to foreign officials nor in the private sector.
+Unlike bribery offences, the offences of granting/acceptance of an undue advantage are prosecuted neither with regard to foreign officials nor in the context of the private sector.

 Offenders face a custodial sentence of up to three years or a monetary penalty.

-Swiss law does not provide for specific obligations to prevent bribery, nor to maintain a compliance programme.
-However, since Article 102 §2 SCC sanctions companies that fail to take all reasonable organisational measures to prevent bribery, companies often implement anti-bribery programmes to mitigate the risk of criminal liability.
+Swiss law does not provide for specific obligations to prevent bribery or to maintain a compliance programme.
+However, since Article 102 §2 SCC criminalises companies that fail to take all reasonable organisational measures to prevent bribery, companies often implement anti-bribery programmes to mitigate the risk of criminal liability.

 Insider dealing and market abuse are governed by the Financial Market Infrastructure Act (FMIA) and subject to federal jurisdiction (Article 156 FMIA).

 Article 154 FMIA criminalises the exploitation of insider information to gain a pecuniary advantage for oneself or a third party by: